How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 On Mac

-- Open the Mail app and select the email.
+1. Open the default Mail app and click on your message.

 On iPhone/iPad (iOS/iPadOS) The "Print-to-Zoom" Method

-Open Mail: Launch the blue Mail app and find your message.
+1. Open Mail: Open the standard blue Mail app and locate the message.

-Tap Reply/Forward: Tap the curved arrow icon at the bottom right of the screen.
+2. Tap Reply/Forward: Hit that curved arrow icon sitting at the bottom right of your screen.

-Scroll to Print: In the menu that slides up, scroll down to the very bottom and tap Print.
+3. Scroll to Print: When the menu slides up, swipe all the way down to the bottom and tap Print.

-The Zoom Trick: You will see the "Printer Options" screen.
-At the bottom, you will see a small preview of what the printed pages would look like.
-Place two fingers on that preview image and pinch outwards (expand your fingers).
+4. The Zoom Trick: On the "Printer Options" screen, you'll see a tiny preview of the document at the bottom.
+Put two fingers on that image and pinch outwards.

-Save: Tap the Share icon (square with an arrow) in the top right corner.
+6. Save: Tap the Share icon (the square with the upward arrow) up in the top right corner.

-Select Save to Files.
-You can now choose to save it to "On My iPhone" or "iCloud Drive."
+7. Hit Save to Files.
+You can drop it directly into "On My iPhone" or sync it with "iCloud Drive."

 Why This Method is Superior